bold-commerce/m1-bold-checkout/README.md

-# NOTE:
-This project has been archived and moved to https://github.com/bold-commerce/m1-bold-checkout

 # Bold Checkout on Magento 1

 Bold Checkout is a world-class checkout solution that allows you to maintain PCI compliance on your Magento 1 store without the need to replatform.